yvelikova/axway-open-docs/content/en/docs/apigw_poldev/gw_instances/common_compress_encoding.md

 Because the API Gateway compresses the requests on the fly, it is prohibitively expensive to calculate the content length before compressing the body.
 As a result, outbound content encoding is only supported when talking to HTTP/1.1 servers that support chunked transfer encoding.

 {{< alert title="Note" color="primary" >}}All HTTP/1.1 servers are required to support chunked transfer encoding, but unfortunately some do not, so you can use **Remote Host** settings to configure whether a destination is capable of supporting the chunked encoding in HTTP/1.1, regardless of its advertised HTTP protocol version.
-For more details, see [*Configure remote host settings* on page 1](general_remote_hosts.htm).{{< /alert >}}
+For more details, see [Configure remote host settings](/docs/apigw_poldev/gw_instances/general_remote_hosts).{{< /alert >}}

 ### HTTP responses